-To pursue his dream, he left home with his guitar.
-Despite being born in an aristocratic family he decided to struggle on his own.
-With only 600 taka in his pocket, he came to the capital for the love of music.
-He never wanted aristocracy rather the madness of rock ‘n roll.
+To pursue his dream, he left home with his guitar — despite being born in an aristocratic family he decided to struggle on his own.
+With only Tk 600 taka, in his pocket, he came to the capital for the love of music.
+He never wanted aristocracy, rather the madness of rock ‘n roll.
 His desperate determination turned him from a port city rocker to the legendary Rock Star!

-The contribution of Rock Legend Ayub Bachchu in making the band music scene so popular in Bangladesh has been immense.
+The contribution of the legendary Rockstar Ayub Bachchu, in making the band music scene so popular in Bangladesh has been immense.
 With the wizardry of six strings and a mixture of Bengali sentiment-struggle into the lyrics, he took Bengali rock to a whole new level.
-From his distorted guitar sound to powerful stage appearances and his personality, everything made him the ultimate inspiration to follow and look up to.
+From his distorted guitar sound to powerful stage appearances and his personality — everything made him the ultimate inspiration to follow and look up to.

 Little Robin and His Guitar Love

 Robin (Ayub Bachchu’s nickname) was born on August 16, 1962, of an aristocratic family in the then East Pakistan city of Chittagong.
 The ’70s were the days belonged to Pop Guru Azam Khan and teenage Robin was his diehard fan.
 Nayan Munshi, one of the legendary guitarists of Bangladesh, captured the mind of little Robin, with his curly hair, open shirt, and extraordinary skill, playing guitar.
 After listening to his impeccable music, Robin decided that he did not want anything else in his life but to play the guitar in such a wonderful way.